mikex86/scicore/thesis/thesis.md

 The following snippet shows the backward pass of the multiplication operation in Sci-Core:

-// TODO

-When compared with the scalar counterpart, the expression $globalGradient = upstreamGradient * upstreamGradient$ is still intact.
+When compared with the scalar counterpart, the expression $globalGradient = upstreamGradient * localGradient$ is still intact.
 However, we need to handle broadcasting in addition to that.

 ### Mnist Training Example